J1nwenWang/j1nwenwang.github.io/pages/1_homepage.md

 ## News

 ---
-* I am invited to serve on the TPC of USENIX VehiclesSec 2025!
+* I am invited to serve on the TPC of USENIX VehicleSec 2025!

 * Our paper "Adapbox: Adaptive sandboxing in medical systems with ebpf" was accepted by [AACD'2024](https://aacd24.github.io).
 Congratulations to Sinyin!